 Part of the luxurious Windflower Resorts chain, the sprawling and picturesque Mysore flagship property is situated in a peaceful spot at the base of Chamundi Hills not far from Mysore Zoo.
-Perfect for pampering, facilities include a world-class spa the offers more than 30 different treatments, with a focus on Ayurveda.
+Perfect for pampering, facilities include a world-class spa that offers more than 30 different treatments, with a focus on Ayurveda.
 Accommodations consist of 39 studios, villas and suites.
-Rates start from around 5,400 rupees per night, plus tax.
+Rates start from around 5,000 rupees per night, plus tax.
 Breakfast is included.

 02 of 11

 The regal Royal Orchid Metropole Hotel is a former Maharaja's residence, built in 1920 to accommodate distinguished British guests.
 This well-maintained heritage property has imperial arches, imposing pillars, and ornate corridors that all add to its Colonial old-world charm.
 Authentic Indian cuisine is served in the hotel's restaurant.
 There are four suites, 12 heritage rooms, and 14 royal rooms.
 During the low season, it's possible to get a cheap deal for around 3,500 rupees per night with breakfast included, plus tax.
 Otherwise, expect to pay around 5,000 rupees per night upwards.

 Want an intimate and harmonious place to stay?
 La Villa is an elegant boutique bed and breakfast with just three guestrooms, in an immaculately renovated heritage villa in Lashmipuram.
 This exceptional property opened in 2014 and is managed by a French couple.
 Local artists exhibit their works in the patio art gallery.
 Double rooms cost around 7,000 rupees per night, with complimentary wireless Internet.
 A gourmet French breakfast is included and it's delicious!